RivinHD/Tsunami-Simulation/docs_sphinx/submissions/bathymetry_boundary_conditions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 First we need to set the bathymetry to our ``WavePropagation1d``.
-Because bathymetry is only possible in the f-wave solver, we have an if-statement in WavePropagation which checks whether bathemetry is present.
+Because bathymetry is only possible in the f-wave solver, we have an if-statement in ``WavePropagation1d`` which checks whether bathymetry is present.

 .. code-block::
     :emphasize-lines: 15, 32, 52-53, 62-63, 72-73

     /// File:   WavePropagation1d.cpp
     /// Header: WavePropagation1d.h
     /// Test:   WavePropagation1d.test.cpp
     [ ... ]
     tsunami_lab::patches::WavePropagation1d::WavePropagation1d( t_idx i_nCells )
     {